the-neuro-catalyst/siae-standard/papers/PyTorch_The_Sassy_Architecture_Cognitive_Replacement.md

-# 📘 PyTorch - The Sassy Architecture of Cognitive Replacement
+# 📘 PyTorch - The Sassy Architecture of Cognitive Replacement by Meta
 **A White Paper on Intent Embedded in Computational Frameworks**

 ---